westonruter/google-site-kit-gtag-script-deprioritization/README.md

 ## Description ##

-This plugin moves GTag script to the footer to further deprioritize to prevent impacting the critical rendering path.
-This is an extension to Site Kit by Google.
+This plugin moves the GTag script to the footer, adds `fetchpriority=low`, and eliminates the `dns-prefetch` resource hint to deprioritize to prevent it from impacting the critical rendering path.
+This is an extension to [Site Kit by Google](https://wordpress.org/plugins/google-site-kit/) plugin.

-While the `google_gtagjs` script is already registered as being `async` and Chrome gives it a low fetch priority, other browsers do not automatically deprioritize async scripts; namely Safari and Firefox give such scripts a medium/normal priority.
-So in addition to moving the GTag script to the footer, it also adds `fetchpriority=low` to the script.
+This does not primarily benefit Chrome since it already gives `async` scripts a priority of low.
+It does benefit Safari and Firefox, however, since they have a default medium/normal priority.

 ## Installation ##